kyoangel/Game2048/README.md

-# Greed Island Exercise No 7
+# Refactor Exercise No 7

 ## Quest 1